Tufello: Fascist Period

 The area, after the Roman Empire, remained mostly an agrarian territory up until the 1920s.

 The oldest modern urban buildings in the area, which pre-date the entire "quartiere", are between the streets called "viale Jonio" and "via Capraia", where some buildings that were built in the 1920s can be observed.

 The initial urban "emergency" afflicting the area was the presence of local illegal slums, which were to be substituted by new buildings under a project initiated by Benito Mussolini.

 Tufello was initially settled by both Italians and French immigrants.
 The French and the Italian French were nicknamed by the locals as "Francesini" (Little Frenchmen), a nickname tied to their origins.
 The two story buildings in "via Capraia" were the very first places that immigrants from France occupied, giving them the nickname of the "Francesine" (Little Frenchwomen).

 Another significant demographic were the Italian Tunisians and Tunisians, coming from French Tunisia, that settled around the same time as the French immigrants.

-It was clear that Tufello was not aimed at the middle class of Rome, but it was aimed towards those from poorer background that were forced to leave their original quartets.
+It was clear that Tufello was not aimed at the middle class of Rome, but it was aimed towards those from poorer background that were forced to leave their original quarters.

 One of the oldest parts of the area was built between 1930 and 1932 under the name of "Stalingrad", (inspired by the, at the time, Soviet city of Stalingrad, today known as Volgograd).
 The complex of buildings, with up to 534 apartments was built to ease the demographic crisis of Rome at the time.
 Most of the people that moved to "Stalingrad" were people that once lived in "Spina di Borgo", which was demolished at the time to create what is known today as Via della Conciliazione.
 The complex was so big that a group of nuns created a kindergarten within the complex in 1932.
 The area would become a core of significant anti-fascist and partisan activity.
 Despite various bombings on the complex, all the inhabitants within the complex, and their belongings, were left unharmed; Something that the locals credited to the nearby Virgin Mary statue.

 The official founding of the "quartiere" traces its origins in the years of 1939 and 1940, as an "official borgata" for those Italians who came from abroad.
 The architect of Tufello was P. Sforza.

-On 10 September 1943, in the street called "via dei Prati Fiscali" the local inhabitants of Tufello protected the quartet from Nazi occupation using everything they had.
+On 10 September 1943, in the street called "via dei Prati Fiscali" the local inhabitants of Tufello protected the quarter from Nazi occupation using everything they had.
 Even after their defeat, they continued to sabotage both fascist and German activities up until the end of the war.
+One of the partisan groups active in the area during the war were "I Caimani del Bell'Orizzonte".